-A national newspaper carried an article on July 1st that bemoaned (rightly so) the disparity in education between the haves and the have-nots, between the 20 per cent who study in English medium private schools and the 80 per cent who study in vernacular government schools.
+A national newspaper carried an article in July 2014 that bemoaned (rightly so) the disparity in education between the haves and the have-nots, between the 20 per cent who study in English medium private schools and the 80 per cent who study in vernacular government schools.
 The author proposed an outlandish solution to bridge the disparity: ‘Introduce English in government schools right from nursery to bring the education standards on par for all children.’

 I was amazed at this proposal.
 How can an Indian want more colonisation instead of getting rid of the remnants?
 Why would Indians want to hold on to that colonial language baggage that was burdened on them in 1835 on suggestion of Thomas Macauley?
 Don’t they know that the intention was to make the ‘natives’ lose pride in their clearly superior culture and make them mental slaves of the British without them actually realising that they were made into slaves?
 Why would a free India want to continue with English as the preferred language at the expense of Indian languages and at the expense of Sanskrit which is the basis of those languages and is praised the world over?
 In which country the upper classes do not to speak in their mother tongue?

 Well, amazing as it is, many of the Indian elite actually want an ‘English India’.
 It feels natural to them.
 They feel more at home in English than in their mother tongue because of their education in English medium.
 And so far, they were even allowed to feel superior to the masses, who don’t speak this ‘world language’.
 Without being spelt out, the fact is that those fluent in English with the right accent form the topmost class in Indian society.
 This fact does not prevent many of them from castigating “the Brahmins” as those who unfairly ‘oppress’ others.